An Introduction to the Carpal Tunnel Syndrome

 Treatment usually starts conservatively.
 Our doctor has to examine the patient and recommend conservative treatments initially.
 Surgery is recommended only if the symptoms persist.
 Surgery involves severing the band of tissue around the wrist to reduce pressure on the median nerve due to Carpal Tunnel Syndrome.

 So make an appointment with us today.
-The sooner you start seeking consultation with our experienced doctor, the sooner you’re recover from Carpal Tunnel Syndrome.
+The sooner you start seeking consultation with our doctor, the sooner you’re recover from Carpal Tunnel Syndrome.

 Consultation Strictly By Appointment Only!